-The Norwalk-Ontario-Wilton School District, in cooperation with Wilton Bus Service expect all bus riders to conduct themselves with established student behavior standards.
+The Norwalk-Ontario-Wilton School District expects all bus riders to conduct themselves with established student behavior standards.
 These rules are made to afford bus riders with a safest ride, to and from school that is possible.
-Therefore it is expected that all riders will adhere to the rules in this policy.
+Therefore, it is expected that all riders will adhere to the rules in this policy.